Find Affordable College Courses

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 There were about 119,300 jobs for Rehabilitation Counselor in 2016 (in the United States).
 New jobs are being produced at a rate of 12.7% which is above the national average.
 The Bureau of Labor Statistics predicts 15,100 new jobs for Rehabilitation Counselor by 2026.
-Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.
+The BLS estimates 14,500 yearly job openings in this field.

 undefined